Alert Message Please update your browser.

 Whether you've just opened your first credit card account or have been using multiple accounts for years, you may not necessarily be aware of all the important information that comes with your credit report.

 When you first get a credit report, you may feel a little daunted by the facts, numbers and personal information contained in the document.
 There's plenty for you to digest.
-Have no fear, we'll guide you through you through the report section by section, breaking things down and providing you with an explanation on what your credit report is all about.
+Have no fear, we'll guide you through the report section by section, breaking things down and providing you with an explanation on what your credit report is all about.

 In this article, you'll learn: